maurotoro/awesome_chilean_context/README_EN.md

 # A little bit of context for the discontent

-Since a while I've been making a list with examples showing the roots of the current problem in Chile.
+With all the people who would like to help, we've been making a list with examples showing the roots of the current problem in Chile.

 I'm pasting it here, I hope that people could help me sending more data and their sources.

-Press and wikipedia does not count, only when it's about judicial cases or similar.
+### Press doesn't work, unless it's a report from a research centre,and wikipedia only when it's about judicial cases, wikimedia or similar.

 Hugs and **el que no marcha es Piñera**.